Garage Door Spring Repair

 This is a choice some homeowners are unaware they have.
 A majority of double car, entry level doors or “builder grade” doors, come standard with a single spring torsion system.
 As you can see in the photo below, there is one large spring on one side of the center bearing plate that is mounted to the header.

-First choice is somewhat obvious, replace it with another single spring and continue using the door with one spring.
-Advantage to this choice is the amount of money needed to complete the spring repair will be less.
-Disadvantages of returning to a single garage door spring: lower cycle rating (will have to replace more frequently), shorter length warranty is given, higher possibility of causing damage to additional parts within the torsion system.
+The first choice is somewhat obvious, replace it with another single spring and continue using the door with one spring.
+The advantage to this choice is the amount of money needed to complete the spring repair will be less.
+Disadvantages of returning to a single garage door spring are: lower cycle rating (will have to replace more frequently), shorter length warranty is given, and a higher possibility of causing damage to additional parts within the torsion system.
 Because the single spring is offset, and there is not a second spring to keep the torsion tube centered.
-As the door is lowered and spring begins to wind up, the single spring will begin shifting the tube in the opposite direction its mounted .
+As the door is lowered and spring begins to wind up, the single spring will begin shifting the tube in the opposite direction it is mounted.
 Over time this can cause severe damage to either the drum, cables, or end bearing plate.
 These are costly repairs that can potentially be avoided by having a dual spring system.

 The second choice, also rather obvious, replace it with a two spring system and immediately begin to receive the advantages of having two garage door springs.
-The advantages to having a dual spring system: much lower probability of causing damage to additional parts, higher cycle rating (more time in between spring replacements), longer warranty period due to the springs having lengthier longevity.
+The advantages of having a dual spring system: much lower probability of causing damage to additional parts, higher cycle rating (more time in between spring replacements), and a longer warranty period due to the springs having lengthier longevity.
 Maybe the most important advantage, the “escape” factor.
 As we explained earlier, when you have a broken spring, you lose the counterbalance.
 With a broken single torsion spring, most homeowners can not manually lift a 200 pound garage door.
 Therefore, whatever is in the garage is in a sense trapped until and repair is completed.
-This generally creates and emergency situation, that some companies will try to exploit financially.
+This generally creates an emergency situation that some companies will try to exploit financially.
 Now, if you have two springs and one is broken, you still have that second spring providing some counterbalance.
 In most situations, homeowners can still raise the door manually and avoid being trapped.
-You can raise the door in the event of an emergency or if its just to remove your vehicle so you have transportation to get to work, or take kids to school.
-Of course murphy’s law applies to many broken springs, if there is a worse time for them to break, that’s when it will happen.
+You can raise the door in the event of an emergency or if it is just to remove your vehicle so you have transportation to get to work, or take kids to school.
+Of course, Murphy’s Law applies to many broken springs, if there is a worse time for them to break, that’s when it will happen.

 If you have an emergency with your garage door or garage door opener, please give us a call 24 Hours for service 7 Days a Week.
 Garage Service Pros is fully insured and offers 24/7 emergency service.
 Call us at (800)528-6034 or schedule your repair online »